 A typical rehab treatment program includes 7 to 10 days of detoxification and one to three months of residential treatment depending on the severity of your addiction.

-You can choose to attend an outpatient program which generally lasts for 3 to 6 months.
-Although outpatient programs aren’t highly recommendable because they don’t offer the kind of constant attention most addicts need, they can be taken in unique circumstances.
+You can choose to attend an outpatient programme which generally lasts for 3 to 6 months.
+Although outpatient programmes aren’t highly recommendable because they don’t offer the kind of constant attention most addicts need, they can be taken in unique circumstances.

 Patients attend therapy and life planning sessions to help them cope with life.
 These sessions address several fundamental issues about addiction.
 Addressing the underlying issues leading to addiction is one of the keys to building a sober life after treatment.